FIRST PAGE

 Devotees (with tear filled eyes and hair standing out) make sacred waters more sacred, and holy scriptures more holy.
 For they are filled with God.
 [Sutras 69, 70, excerpts]

 In the Bhagavad Gita it is held that there are several ways that are best also.
 And what do we see far and wide?
-People who get drunk on love, drop away from life one by one.
+People who get drunk on love, drop away from life one by one - they too.
 Are they deathless?
 A good way to God does not have to bar proper inspection.
 To the contrary.
+And then we have to find out if deathless means physically deathless, or deathless in any other way or ways.
+What can it be?
+Amrita, the nectar of immortality, is it a part of ancient myths or more than that?
+[Kalama Sutta]

 Also, on a more common level of loving, we see that people stop loving each other, or fall from loving each other much, and so on.
-One problem is that people cannot control feelings, and love as dictated.
+One problem is that people cannot control feelings and love as dictated or wanted.
 So can you cultivate love unaided?
 And wanting to love is not to love either.
 It is not that easy.
-So when an Americanised guru says "Love God, for I say it, but without having sex" does he specify necessities and tell you how, when, where, why and when, for example?
-Or is it loose drivel that others than yourself profit by?
+So when an Americanised guru says "Love God, for I say it, but without having sex" does he specify necessities and tell you how, when, where, and why, for example?
+Or is it something flimsy that others than yourself profit by on your behalf or on the backs of gullible others?
 The last question is probably the most important of them all.
-Check what happens to devotees over time, and find out where their former resources went, for example, and whether it is well spent.
+Check what happens to devotees over time, and find out if their good resources are kept, for example, and whether all are put to good use or well spent.

-Largely unknown to most, devotional forms of yoga may pose severe problems, says Ramakrishna.
+Largely unknown to most people, devotional forms of yoga may pose severe problems, says Ramakrishna.
 Devotional practices are told of in the Ramakrishna biography.
 Some of the classifications: Three kinds, two stages, and the "how-to" is to regard God as one's Parent, Master, Friend, Child, Husband, or Sweetheart.
-Finally the devotee considers himself as the mistress of the Supreme Being [Rap, Introduction, "Vaishnava Disciplines"]
+Finally the devotee considers himself as the mistress of the Supreme Being [Gupta 1942, Introduction, "Vaishnava Disciplines"]

 Gurus